carnot-tech/jinbaflow-docs/docs/first_workflow.md

 />
 </center>

-## Visualize data with Visualize module
+## Visualize Data with the Chart Module

 Lastly, it's time to visualize the cleaned data.
 Connect the Transform module's output to the Chart module.
 Choose a chart type from the dropdown menu and detail your visualization preferences in a prompt.